 Having leadership involved from the very beginning and making sure that everyone is bought into the concept of owning this is extremely important.
 This ensures that retention – and the strategies that drive retention – is not put on the back-burner in exchange for short-term goals.

-It’s easy to get distracted by the shiny and new, but teams have to look at evaluate everything from the perspective of customers — is this really what they want and what they’ve been asking for?
+It’s easy to get distracted by the shiny and new, but teams have to evaluate everything from the perspective of customers — is this really what they want and what they’ve been asking for?
 Who are we building or creating this for and why?

 We kind of get blinded by some of these short-term goals.
 Product is building features that no on has asked for and that have nothing to do with customer growth.
 Or sales is closing on customers that don’t match the ICP and will likely churn.
 These are the dangers of having retention sitting with just one team.
 Retention is the ultimate goal of driving a sustainable company, because you have to keep people in order to continue growing. – Diana De Jesus